jnhthomp/f1-discord-bot/README.md

+# F1 Discord Bot
+This is a Discord bot created using `Discord.js`
+You can install the bot to a server or local machine and provide a config.json file with the appropriate information to run your own instance of the bot in discord servers you own/admin
+Many commands are run by utilizing the [Ergast F1 api](http://ergast.com/mrd/)

+# Available Commands
+- `/constructorstandings`
+  - Get current scores in the constructors championship
+- `/driverstandings`
+  - Get current scores in drivers championship
+- `/driverstats <DRIVER_ID>`
+  - Get per race driver stats
+- `/help`
+  - List commands available to F1Bot
+- `/nextrace`
+  - Get next F1 race event info
+- `/qualitimes <TRACK_ID>`
+  - Get quali stats for a given track
+- `/results <YEAR> <ROUND>`
+  - Include year and round number to get results for that race
+  - Exclude to get latest race results

 # How to install/use
 1. Create a discord bot application and receive a token following the instructions at the following website
   - https://www.writebots.com/how-to-make-a-discord-bot/